Patient education: Initial treatment of HIV (Beyond the Basics)

 Sexually active individuals — People who are HIV-positive and sexually active with a partner(s) who is HIV-negative should start ART to decrease the risk of transmitting the infection, regardless of their T cell count.
 The probability of transmitting the infection correlates with the amount of virus in your blood.
 With "no detectable virus," the risk is very small, but may not be zero.

 Safe sex (using condoms every time) also significantly reduces your risk of transmitting HIV.
-Another option is pre-exposure prophylaxis (PrEP); this involves giving HIV drugs to your uninfected partner until you have achieved "no detectable virus."
-This is something they should discuss with their own primary care providers.
+Another option is pre-exposure prophylaxis (PrEP).
+PrEP involves giving HIV drugs to your uninfected partner until you have achieved "no detectable virus."
+This is something your partner should discuss with his or her own primary care providers.

 Underlying medical conditions — Immediate initiation of ART is often recommended for people with certain underlying medical conditions.
 This includes the following conditions: